simonvoelcker/astrotools/README.md

 ![HTI](hti.png?raw=true "HTI - Capturing tab")

 This is a web application with a rich set of features for controlling a telescope and capturing image data.
-It is build with Flask and React and is best run on a desktop machine.
+It is built with Flask and React and is best run on a desktop machine.

 Notable features and integrations:
 - Images are captured via INDI